 - All the documents will have to be ready and sent to the Italian bishop of reference AT LEAST 2-3 months before the wedding.
 For this reason, we suggest you start collecting information about the whole process, in your country with your priest, no later than 9 months prior to the wedding.

-- MOST OF THE BISHOPS in Italy are not very keen in accepting weddings for non residents, so be advised that your wedding will be able to be celebrated in very few areas.
+- MOST OF THE BISHOPS in Italy are not very keen in accepting weddings for non residents, so be advised that your wedding could not to be solemnised everywhere.

 GENERAL RULES FOR A LEGAL WEDDING IN ITALY